ypark9/yopa.page/content/blog/2026-07-30-agentcore-identity-private-key-jwt.en.md

 **The signing algorithm must match across three systems.** The algorithm required by the IdP must be supported by AWS KMS and AgentCore Identity, and it must match the credential provider configuration.
 The available options are RS256, PS256, and ES256, with a compatible KMS key specification.
 The AWS example uses `ECC_NIST_P256` with `ES256`.
 Choose the algorithm first, then create a KMS key that supports it.
 A mismatch typically appears as a verification failure at the token endpoint rather than during key creation.

-**Restrict the key with `kms:ViaService`.** Grant `kms:Sign` in the KMS key policy, but constrain it with a `kms:ViaService` condition for `bedrock-agentcore-identity.<region>.amazonaws.com`.
-This limits signing to requests made through AgentCore Identity, even if another principal has `kms:Sign` permission.
+**Restrict the key with `kms:ViaService`.** Grant `kms:Sign` and `kms:DescribeKey` in the KMS key policy as required by the provider, but constrain use with a `kms:ViaService` condition for `bedrock-agentcore-identity.<region>.amazonaws.com`.
+This limits signing to requests made through AgentCore Identity, even if another principal has a broad KMS permission.

 **Choose where the key pair is generated.** You can create the key pair in KMS and send the public key to the IdP (`kms:GetPublicKey`), or generate it at the IdP and import the private material into KMS (`kms:GetParametersForImport` and `kms:ImportKeyMaterial`).
 Generating the key in KMS keeps the private key non-exportable from the start and is preferable unless the IdP requires the second approach.